Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Functional data supported on general random domains

 where $v_i \in \calV(\R^3) \subset \calL^2(\R^3, \R^3)$ and $x_i \in \calL^2(\M)$ are two functional predictors both belonging to \textit{linear} function spaces.
 In Figure~\ref{fig:setting}B, we show the functional linear representations associated with the three FoSs in Figure~\ref{fig:setting}A.

-Most importantly, the representation mapping adopted here is `invertible', i.e. any pair of estimates $\beta^G \in \calV(\R^3), \beta^F \in \calL^2(\M)$, such as a `direction' that best discriminates between two classes, can be mapped onto the original space, defining the associated trajectories of FoSs
+Crucially, the representation mapping employed here is `invertible', meaning that any pair of estimates $(\beta^G, \beta^F) \in \calV(\R^3) \times \calL^2(\M)$, such as the `direction' that optimally discriminates between two classes, can be mapped back to the original space of FoS using equation (\ref{eq:FoS_repr}).
+This mapping defines the associated trajectories of FoSs

-where $\varphi_{c_1\beta^G}(\Mtemp)$ is guaranteed to be topologically equivalent to a sphere, and therefore, to satisfy the physical constraints of the problem considered.
+where $\varphi_{c_1\beta^G}(\M)$ is guaranteed to be topologically equivalent to a sphere, thereby satisfying the physical constraints of the problem considered.